Below is our list of Frequently Asked Questions – if you can’t find what you’re looking for here, feel free to contact us

 For school students and parents

 Yes, there is some equipment and clothing available for student use at no additional charge.
 Most gear is identified by unique number and issued to individual students, or to an activity group of 10 students.
 If a student or a group loses a piece of gear or breaks it through unreasonable carelessness then Hillary Outdoors will invoice the school or individual for the cost of replacement.
 If you have any of your own gear please bring it with you.
-A list of required clothing/equipment and a list of what Hillary Outdoors can provide at each centre can be found in the Tongariro Student Booklet or Great Barrier Island Student Booklet.
+A list of required clothing/equipment and a list of what Hillary Outdoors can provide at our Centres will be provided to you with your booking information.

 Contact us as soon as possible and we will see if we can locate the item/s for you.
 Please make sure you name or label all your clothing and equipment so they can be easily identified if lost.
 We can return lost property by post at the owner’s expense and will let you know the process for this if required.